bhanu3010/regrun/README.md

 -   Provides real-time updates of each test to browser on web-sockets.
 -   Provides a tests status reporting dashboard.
 -   Real-time updates to all connected clients irrespective of requester.

-NOTE: Works independent of browser support to websockets.
+-   Works independent of browser support to websockets.

 TODO: